ivanrichmond/hello/README.md

 1. Create new user tries to go to /admin on save, even if you're just a user creating your user account. **DONE**
-2. User Settings save does not update who we say hello to.
+2. User Settings save does not update who we say hello to. **DONE**
 3. Going to `/admin` does not make them give the password.
 4. Create new user should error if you use an already existing username.
 ## Technical Debt